-The Pennsylvania Local Government Investment Trust (PLGIT) I-Class is a 2a7-like pool.
-The District's investment in PLGIT is reported at amortized cost, which approximates fair value.
 The District has no regulatory oversight for the pool, which is governed by the Board of Trustees and is administered by PFM Asset Management, LLC.
 The pool is audited annually by Ernst & Young, LLP.
 The pool is rated AAA by Standard & Poor's.
 PLGIT issues separate financial statements available at www.plgit.com.